James7688/LightDefense-Antivirus/README.md

 ## Installation for normal version :

 1. Download it on github.
-2. Just open the app after you download it.
+2. Just open the app after you downloaded it.

 ## Installation for version 2.0: